 There are many ways to develop HP5PLUS.
 Following Ilford’s recommended development in their technical information sheet on their website is a good place to start if you’ve not developed this film before.
-If you send your film in here to Simple Film Lab, we develop HP5PLUS with Replenished Kodak XTOL with constant rotary agitation as standard practice.
-The development time is 7:00 at 75 degrees Fahrenheit.
+If you send your film in here to Simple Film Lab, we develop HP5PLUS with replenished Kodak XTOL developer with constant rotary agitation in a JOBO film processor as standard practice.
+The development time is 7:30 at 75 degrees Fahrenheit and nets a usable speed of EI 500.
 We use a 1+4 water+vinegar stop bath between development and fixing.
-We fix all BW films in Kodak Fixer.

 There are many ways to meter and expose HP5PLUS.
-If sending HP5PLUS in to Simple Film Lab to process and scan, we recommend taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
-For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 400, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
+If sending HP5PLUS in to Simple Film Lab to process and scan, we recommend exposing HP5PLUS at an EI of 400 to 500.
+This is done by taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
+For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 500, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
 If you don’t have a light meter, then set your camera exposure compensation to +1 stop, and that will generally result in an acceptable exposure for most situations once scanned in and density corrected.
 If you want to add a stop of shadow information to the image, then place the darkest part of the image you want details in one stop down from the meter reading instead of two.
 HP5PLUS has enough highlight exposure latitude that this is safe to do and still retain good highlight information for pretty much anything except the highest contrast scenes.

-Using Simple Film Lab, here’s the characteristic curve for HP5PLUS overlaid with the Ilford standard 0.58 Contrast Index that it is scanned in with:
+Using Simple Film Lab, here’s the characteristic curve for HP5PLUS with the development described above.

 Dynamic Range/Exposure Latitude